Toby-Sharman/Physics-Simulation-Program/README.md

 ## Simulation loop

-There is a `stepAll(...)` function that will advance particles by either the given time or by the default value in `globals.h`.
+There is a `stepAll(...)` function that will advance particles by either the given time or by the default value in `config/program_config.h`.
+Output/database locations and default filenames are configured in `config/path_config.h`.
 Particles will attempt to advance by the entire time step just undergoing continuous processes but the step may be limited by different discrete processes, such as interactions, decays, and boundary collisions.
 After a limiter is determined the particle will advance by the interaction length, undergoing the implemented continuous processes, and once finished complete that discrete interaction.
 Currently, after the step limiter limits the effective travel time it will be attempted to finish the rest of the step on the resultant stuff from the interaction, but this may well change with better handling of particles post interaction to aid in better handling of interactions that would produce multiple